 How can I avoid weight gain after quitting?

 It’s not uncommon to gain a little weight when quitting tobacco.
 In fact, the average gain is five to 10 pounds.
 However, the overall health benefits outweigh the costs of gaining a few.
 To avoid gaining weight, try some of these tips:

-Manage stress by sharing your feelings with a trusted friend, family member or on our Live Chat, practicing deep breathing or spending time relaxing.
+- Manage stress by sharing your feelings with a trusted friend, family member or on our 24/7 Live Chat.
+You can also practice deep breathing or spending time relaxing.